-The RUGER® SECURITY-9[®] is a lightweight, compact, Secure Action[TM], magazine-fed, recoil-operated pistol chambered for the 9MM Luger cartridge.
-The SECURITY-9[®] incorporates a "link-less" barrel, an alloy steel slide, and a glass fiber reinforced nylon grip with an aluminum insert.
-The following are features with which SECURITY-9[®] users should be thoroughly familiar:
+The RUGER[®] LCP[®] is a compact, single strike double action, magazine-fed, recoil-operated pistol chambered for the 380 Auto cartridge.
+The LCP[®] incorporates a different "link-less" design in the barrel locking/unlocking system than earlier Ruger P-Series pistols, and features a streamlined slide, and glass reinforced nylon and aluminum subframe grip frame.
+The following are features with which LCP[®] users should be thoroughly familiar:

-Action: The strong locked breech action of the RUGER® SECURITY-9® utilizes a tilting barrel design in which the barrel and slide are locked together at the moment of firing.
+Action: The strong locked breech action of the RUGER® LCP® utilizes a tilting barrel design in which the barrel and slide are locked together at the moment of firing.
 After firing, the barrel and slide recoil to the rear a short distance while securely locked together.
 After this initial movement, the barrel is cammed downward from its locked position, permitting full recoil of the slide and the extraction and ejection of the spent cartridge case.
 Upon return of the slide to its forward position by the recoil spring, the barrel is cammed back upward into its locked position in the slide.

 The user of this or any autoloading pistol must always remember that when fired, it automatically reloads and recocks itself, so that simply pulling the trigger will fire the pistol again.
 Therefore, an autoloading pistol user must be particularly conscious to always keep the pistol pointed in a safe direction.
-Last Round Slide Hold Open: When the last shot has been fired and the magazine is empty, the slide stop automatically locks the slide open.
-If a loaded magazine is inserted in the pistol when the slide is closed and the slide is then retracted fully, the slide stop will not automatically hold the slide open.
-The user can actuate the slide stop mechanism to hold the slide open at any time by retracting the slide and pushing up on the slide stop.
+Manual Slide Hold Open: This allows the user to manually lock the slide open.
+NOTE: when the last shot has been fired and the magazine is empty, the hold open does not automatically hold the slide open.
+If a loaded magazine is inserted in the pistol when the slide is closed and the slide is then retracted fully, the slide hold open will not automatically hold open the slide.
+The user can actuate the slide stop mechanism to hold the slide open at any time by retracting the slide and pushing the slide hold open up.

-With the magazine removed or a loaded magazine inserted, the slide can be released by drawing back slightly on the slide.
+The slide hold open can be released by drawing back slightly on the slide.
 When the slide is released, it will move forward under pressure from the recoil spring.

-The slide stop is spring loaded.
-Therefore, when there is a loaded magazine in place and the slide is being held open by the slide stop, if the pistol is jarred, the slide can fly forward and chamber a cartridge.
+The slide hold open is held in place by a spring detent.
+Therefore, when there is a loaded magazine in place and the pistol is jarred, the slide can fly forward and chamber a cartridge.
 For this reason and as an essential safety practice, the user should always be careful to keep fingers away from the trigger, and always keep the pistol pointed in a safe direction.

-Magazines: Use only GENUINE RUGER® FACTORY magazines designated for your firearm.
+Magazines: The Ruger 380 Auto magazines have been specifically designed for the RUGER® LCP® pistol and are not interchangeable with Ruger pistol magazines of any other caliber even though they may appear similar and may hold other cartridges.
+Use only GENUINE RUGER® FACTORY magazines designated for your firearm.
 The use of incorrect magazines in any pistol will result in malfunctions.